justsmart/RecFormer/README.md

 # RecFormer
-For paper "Information Recovery-Driven Deep Incomplete Multi-view Clustering Network".
+For paper "Information Recovery-Driven Deep Incomplete Multi-view Clustering Network", accepted by TNNLS.

 This code is implemented by python 3.9.13 and pytorch 1.13.0